2020saurav/ariaDB/README.md

 - Client library (for Haskell) to interact with the API
 - Simple interface : `get`, `put` and `delete`
 - B+ Tree indexing for fast access
+- Caching layer to enhance look up of frequently accessed Key-Value pairs
-- Type Safe (entire code in Haskell)
+- Type Safety (entire code in Haskell)
 - Stores object of any type
 - Concurrent access to the store (Warp)